 Quoone kicked at the comatose form of the surviving guard.
 ‘What do I do with him?’

 ‘His paymistress doesn’t like failure, so he’ll seek his fortune elsewhere I imagine.’
-Jarad knelt by the fellow and took custody of his weapons and what scant money he had.
+Jorad knelt by the fellow and took custody of his weapons and what scant money he had.
 ‘Not even the price of a warm lager on him.
 This Hand cow doesn’t pay well, no?’

 ‘He’s a slaver,’ the bald man said, spitting.
 ‘Should meet his maker like the rest.
 This bitch too.’

-‘He surrendered,’ Jarad countered, walking around the captured sorceress.
+‘He surrendered,’ Jorad countered, walking around the captured sorceress.
 ‘Either the Hand or the jungle here will take care of him.
 He’s not our problem any more.’
 He stood in front of the wizard, who eyed him malevolently, her dark eyes smouldering.
 ‘But you lass, I’m not so sure to let you walk away.
 Your kind have this habit of turning up unannounced.’

 ‘Your mother didn’t know your father,’ the woman spat, eliciting gales of laughter from the four men.

 ‘You’re right,’ Jorad said, with a wink.
 ‘She didn’t.
 Hold this one, Quoony while I check out the cargo.’

 The carriage was sealed save for a small rear door braced with strips of iron banding.
 The windows were barred and covered with a heavy black cloth.
 Curious, thought Jorad.
 Scared of what gets out, or what can get in?
 ‘Bring the wizard here,’ he ordered.
 When she was led to him, he pointed at the lock on the door, which seemed to glitter with an unholy light.
 ‘That got any wards on it?’